Noel-leoN/MapExt/README.md

  - Bugs with all vanilla maps, and you have to use a custom 57km*57km(or larger) map.

 ## Issues
-- May not be compatible with some mods.
+- May not be compatible with mods that specific to the 14336m mapsize developed, such as Water Feature.Hopefully, the author will change the map size constant to a dynamically fetched variable.
 - Repeatedly replicate the overlayinfomation of the playable area to the scope of the world map, its a vanilla bug, hasn't been fixed yet, so please ignore it for now, or don't use too much zoom out.
-- a few simulation systems may not be working properly,such as water pumping/tempwater powerstation.
-- Water Feature Mod needs to override the "mapextend" constant specified to work properly.
 - If you found issues please report in github, thank you.

 ## Disclaimer